gohilriddhi21/diy-doctor/README.md

 DIY Doctor is a GenAI-powered personal health assistant that enables users to securely query their own medical records and receive personalised, context-aware responses.
 The system uses a Retrieval-Augmented Generation (RAG) pipeline combined with dual-Large Language Models (LLMS) to generate and verify medical advice grounded in individual patient data.

-Please feel free to read the final paper discussing our methodology and results linked [here ( ./DIY_Doctor.pdf) ](https://github.com/gohilriddhi21/diy-doctor/blob/main/DIY_Doctor.pdf).
+Please feel free to read the final paper discussing our methodology and results linked [here](https://github.com/gohilriddhi21/diy-doctor/blob/main/DIY_Doctor.pdf).

 ## Getting Started
 1. **Clone the repository**: